-- The Rising First Grade (RFG) Committee screens each child for first grade readiness in November. - Children's Garden parents are invited to an information session about this process in September or October. - In January, parents meet individually to discuss the RFG Committee's recommendations for their child. - Parents needing more information regarding this policy should speak with the Children's Garden Chair or the Academic Director.
+- The Rising First Grade (RFG) Committee screens each child for first grade readiness in November. - Children's Garden parents are invited to an information session about this process in September or October. - In January, parents meet individually to discuss the RFG Committee's recommendations for their child. - Parents needing more information regarding this policy should speak with the Academic Director.